AYYYang/R-Data-Manipulation/README.md

   * subsetting desired columns for comparison.
 Then use sqldf and dplyr to query and combine peaks with desired attributes.

 * utils:
   * functions that I wrote to make the scripts to more clean.
+Used bioMart to get Ensembl gene symbols.